AymericMbepa/alx-system_engineering-devops/0x00-shell_basics/README.md

 4- script that Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5- script that Display current directory contents with Long format, with user and group IDs displayed numerically 6- script that Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+7- script that Move the file betty from /tmp/ to /tmp/my_first_directory